The Stochastic-Quantum Correspondence: The Stochastic-Quantum Correspondence

-Like all the other mathematical objects in the Hilbert-space formulation, the Kraus operators $\krausmatrix_{1}\left(t\right),\dots,\krausmatrix_{N}\left(t\right)$ are not unique.
-Notice also that any number of $N\times N$ matrices satisfying the Kraus identity \eqref{eq:DefKrausIdentity} are guaranteed to yield a valid transition matrix $\stochasticmatrix\left(t\right)$ via the Kraus decomposition \eqref{eq:DictionaryFromKrausDecomposition}.
-Said in another way, the preceding argument establishes the existence but not the uniqueness of Kraus operators for any given time-evolution operator $\dynop\left(t\right)$.

-Kraus operators and Kraus decompositions play an important role in quantum information theory.
-In particular, they provide (non-unique) expressions for generalizations of unitary time evolution known as \emph{quantum channels}, or \emph{completely positive trace-preserving (CPTP) maps}.
+Kraus decompositions play a key role in quantum information theory.
+They provide (non-unique) generalizations of unitary time evolution known as \emph{quantum channels}, or \emph{completely positive trace-preserving (CPTP) maps}, that are needed for some kinds of open quantum systems.